vy-labs/sidekiq-seize/README.md

 # seize

-Sidekiq middleware that allows capturing exceptions and throwing only on after last retry, useful for integrations with sentry and airbrake.
+Sidekiq middleware that allows capturing exceptions and throwing only after last retry, useful for integrations with sentry and airbrake when you don't want to raise exceptions on each retry.

 #### Installation